Many maternity units and birth centres organise tours. Our checklist of questions to ask the midwife can help you decide if a unit is right for you.

 If you’re early on in your pregnancy or your local units don’t offer tours, you can ask your midwife any questions you have at your antenatal appointments.

-Which questions should I ask the midwife about the maternity unit?
+What questions should I ask about the maternity unit?

 Everyone has different thoughts on what their ideal birth environment should be like, so it can be a good idea to have to have a think about which aspects of birth are important to you before you go to see the maternity unit.